Within seconds of landing, Tonga felt Polynesian.

 Before I came to Tonga, practically everything I read online advised me to skip over Tongatapu.
 Having been to several islands, I understand why: the jewels of Tonga — the beautiful beaches and breathtaking scenery — aren’t found on this main island, and you’ll likely get bored after more than a day in town.

 I really enjoyed my tour with Edward.
 While I saw nothing life-changing, I learned a lot about the history and culture of Tonga, got to see a part of an island many people skip over, and managed to fill a day that would have otherwise been pretty boring.
-I’d say that if you find yourself with a spare 24 hours in Tongatapu — and you probably will given the unreliability of Real Tonga — it’s worth booking a tour of the island and taking a look around.
+I’d say that if you find yourself with a spare 24 hours in Tongatapu — and you probably will given the unreliability of the airline, Real Tonga — it’s worth booking a tour of the island and taking a look around.

 Essential Information for Visiting Tongatapu

 I stayed at Backpackers Townhouse in the capital of Nukuʻalofa, which is the cheapest and highest-rated budget option in Tongatapu.
 Dorms are $11 a night and private rooms with air conditioning are $27 a night.
 It was in a central location with a warm, friendly family, although I was frustrated that they advertise Wi-Fi but don’t actually have it.